edwinciw/Google-Merchandise-Traffic-Analysis/README.md

 **Key Insights**

-1. Paid search and organic search dominate high-converting paths.
+1. Direct, paid search and organic search dominate high-converting paths.
 2. Direct Traffic shows strong late-stage influence and initial engagement.
 3. Referrals contribute to early awareness but require retargeting to drive conversions.
 4. Multi-touch attribution reveals that most conversions involve direct, display ads, and paid search, potential improvement on revenue and conversion by leading traffic to those sources with cross-channel strategies.